-Lord, please free our world from impurity and sexual sins.
+Lord, please free our world of impurity and sexual sins.
 Help all people to live lives of order and self-control.

-Bless every marriage, especially those who struggle the most.
+Bless every marriage, especially those that struggle the most.
 Help husbands and wives to live out their marriage vows in the way that You call them to live.